AymanELS/Graph-Neural-Network-Fortification-with-Adversarial-Learning-/README.md

 ## Model
 ![alt text](Images/Model.png)
-The goal is to create the adversarial malware graphs that are to escape the detection of the GNN model.
-The generator is a neural network that will learn to choose the best noise to add to the behavior graphs which will increase the odds of misclassification.
+The goal is to create adversarial malware graphs that are to escape the detection of the GNN model.
+The generator is a neural network that will learn to choose the best noise to add to the behavior graphs which will increase the odds of misclassification by the trained GNN model.

 ## Preliminary Results